raveljs/ravel/README.md

 ### Resources

 What might be referred to as a *controller* in other frameworks, a `Resource` module defines HTTP methods on an endpoint, supporting the session-per-request transaction pattern via Ravel middleware. `Resource`s also support dependency injection, allowing for the easy creation of RESTful interfaces to your `Module`-based application logic.
 Resources are really just a thin wrapper around `Routes`, using specially-named handler functions (`get`, `getAll`, `post`, `put`, `putAll`, `delete`, `deleteAll`) instead of `@mapping`.
-This convention-over-configuration approach makes it easier to write proper REST APIs with less code, and is recommended over carefully chosen `@mapping`s in a `Routes` class.
+This convention-over-configuration approach makes it easier to write proper REST APIs with less code, and is recommended over "carefully chosen" `@mapping`s in a `Routes` class.

 *resources/city.js*
 ```javascript